01 HOBART & TASMANIA

 Heritage elm pruning

-Before: Block clearing ahead of a build permit, Hobart TYPICAL BEFORE
+Before: Block clearing ahead of a build permit, Hobart BEFORE

-After: Block clearing ahead of a build permit, Hobart TYPICAL AFTER
+After: Block clearing ahead of a build permit, Hobart AFTER

 Block clearing ahead of a build permit